source

 Variations of the Ball Gown

--Fitted bodice with cinched natural or dropped waist atop gathered or pleated full skirt.
+Bouffant or Hourglass-Fitted bodice with cinched natural or dropped waist atop gathered or pleated full skirt.

 Bubble-Bouffant shaped skirt swelling out of a cinched natural or dropped waist.
 Skirt curves in a balloon like shape at the hemline.